tomykaira/accelvoice/README.md

 If you find a problem or have a question, please report it from Issues.

 If you fix a bug or implement enhancement, please send me a pull-request.

+# License

+GNU General Public License version 3.

+Copyright 2013 tomykaira

+    This file is part of AccelVoice.

+    AccelVoice is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    AccelVoice is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with AccelVoice.
+If not, see <http://www.gnu.org/licenses/>.

+See COPYING for more details.